DavidVujic/python-polylith-docs/docs/commands.md

 Themes are an exclusive Python Polylith feature, and defines what kind of workspace structure to use.

 #### loose (recommended)
-A theme to use for a more familiar structure for Python, and will also put the _test_ folder at the root of the repository.
+A theme to use for a more familiar structure for Python, and will also put the _test_ directory at the root of the repository.
 It is the recommended theme for Python, and works really well with the existing Python dev tools out there.

 ##### Example structure for the loose theme